open-ephys/acq-board-docs/_sources/User-Manual/New-FPGA.rst.txt

 Under development
 -------------------
 We will continue to work on getting the full integration of the board with the new FPGA module that the previous boards had.

-We are working on a unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have.
+* We are working on a unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have.
+* The OE FPGA Acquisition board plugin does not currently have an associated output plugin.

 .. important::